code-Anonymynx/Commission-Calculator-1/README.md

   - I will also add the new parameters of commission we have for work now
   - I will add a minimum 1 sale requirement parameter for the monthly shift complete bonus
   - I will account for tax

+**UPDATE the SECOND**:

+ - I have moved back over to Python.
+Despite really enjoying Julia, it seems less used.
+ - Work now NO LONGER offer Lead Generation bonus' - sad - so I removed this feature.
+ - It turns out we also get a £50 bonus for >10 sales a week.
+So I added this in.
+ - It's now much more functional in that you can calculate a whole month, not just one week.
+ - It also adds the weekly shift complete bonus'.
+ - I added a bit to account for tax.

+**NEXT STEPS**:

+- I will add a minimum 1 sale requirement parameter for the monthly shift complete bonus

+**LATER EDITS**:

+  - MAKE IT PRETTY!